pwwang/biopipen/docs/DOCS.md

 #### args
 - `bin`:     The picard executable, default: "picard MarkDuplicates"
 - `params`:  Other parameters for picard MarkDuplicates, default: ""
+- `tmpdir`:  The tmpdir to use.
+Default: /tmp

 #### requires
 - [picard](https://broadinstitute.github.io/picard/)